KauzClay/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 - A SupplyChain with the name `serverappv1s.example.com-1.0.1` with kind `ServerAppV1s`

 If the generated API for the kind is unchanged, then the later version is accepted.
 If there is a change, the supply chain that was applied first succeeds, and the others reflect the error in their status.
 This ensures that you can't accidentally break the kind API that is running.

 These rules ensure that potentially thousands of `Workloads` and `Runs` on the cluster do not break.

 Recommended version guidelines:

-- If the API and general behavior is unchanged by a change to the `spec.stages`:
+- If the API and general behavior are unchanged by a change to the `spec.stages`:
-  - Use a patch update such as `1.2.5` to `1.2.6`
+  - Use a patch update, such as `1.2.5` to `1.2.6`
   - Keep the same kind, such as `ServerAppV1`
 - If the API is unchanged, but something significantly different occurs because of changes to the `spec.stages`, consider:
   - An update to the minor or major version, such as `1.2.5` to `1.3.0`